arunelias/pylinkvalidator/README.rst

       These options change the output of the crawler.

       -f FORMAT, --format=FORMAT
-                          Format of the report: plain (default)
-      -o OUTPUT, --output=OUTPUT
+                          Format of the report: plain (default) or csv -o OUTPUT, --output=OUTPUT
                           Path of the file where the report will be printed.
       -W WHEN, --when=WHEN